olhanotolga/100-days-of-code/log2.md

 **Thoughts:** A very exhausting experience with Google Spreadsheets.
 Now I'm interested in figuring out how this thing works even more.

 **Link to work:** Coming soon...

+## Day 8: February 5, 2021

+**Today's Progress:** Not much done today:

+— Fixed a few styling flaws in the current app.

+— Did a challenge-solving session with Jill and Frannie.
+Jill made an introduction to Leetcode.
+Very interesting!

+**Thoughts:** I'm not very good at low-level algorith problems.

+**Link to work:** Coming soon...

+## Day 9: February 6, 2021

+**Today's Progress:** Working on the webshop project.
+At the moment, the page with shopping cart is rendered when I click on the cart icon from either Products or ProductDetails page.

+At first I was getting an error when following the `'/cart'` route.
+Turned out the router was looking for a product named `'cart'`, as I specified the path `'/:product'` for the component that displays the current product's details.
+Changed the path to `'/products/:product'`, and all went as planned.

+Update: Finished almost all the basic functionality, apart from registration.
+Would be awesome to move the users info outside of the app, also add security.

+**Thoughts:** This app takes eternity to make...

+**Link to work:** Coming soon...